Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - stEforPhi
   - stAbcdnm
 - auxPrepareIntegrals reads from binary `.dat` files instead of `.mat` files.
 It can only read files made using `storeGLquadrature`.
-- sphCalculatePQ doesn't try to access stParams.output, since stParams is expected to be the same struct type as the one given in the specification, in which case 'output' is not a member of stParams.
-Such a member does exist in stOptions however, so future implementations may take stOptions as an argument type.
-(For calculating Raman scattering, this option is true by default.)
 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
 - The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
 This is done, since in the final program, the input stIncPar doesn't need to be kept.
-- sphEstimateDelta doesn't get called in slvForT in the original Raman scattering MATLAB program, so this function isn't implemented.
-- rvhTruncateMatrices, rvhGetSymmetricMat, rvhGetFieldCoefficients, rvhGetAverageCrossSections can only take stTR vectors as arguments and not stPR vectors.
+- rvhGetSymmetricMat, rvhGetFieldCoefficients, rvhGetAverageCrossSections can only take stTR vectors as arguments and not stPR vectors.
 (Overloading these functions with versions that can take stPR vectors is relatively simple however.)
 - Many of the original functions had extra functionality for when the code is ran on Octave instead of MATLAB.
 Since this is only C++, such code (including the `isOctave` function itself) is not implemented.
+- sphEstimateDelta may give different values of Delta between the MATLAB version and the C++ version.
+This is because sphEstimateNB is very sensitive to rounding errors, and exactly how and when floating-points are rounded differ between different implementations even in the same language.
+Although this shouldn't matter in the expected use cases and in this program, where Delta is just added on to some maximum multipole order `N` to get an even larger multipole order to compute the P, Q, T and R matrices with, before those same matrices get truncated down to a maximum multipole of order `N` anyway.
+If it absolutely matters, manually specifying a value of Delta is easy to do anyway.

 ## Dependencies